chplalex/devfolio/README.md

 If you liked the repo then kindly support it by giving it a star ⭐!

-:copyright: 2024 ALEX ELPERN aka alexCHPL
+©️ 2024 ALEX ELPERN aka alexCHPL